tmilev/calculator/wiki/README.md

 [A=\begin{pmatrix}1&2\\ 3&4\end{pmatrix}; A+A; A-A; 2*A; A^5; A^t; A^-1; A \otimes A; A \oplus A; \det A](https://calculator-algebra.org:8166/#%7B%22currentPage%22%3A%22calculator%22%2C%22calculatorInput%22%3A%22A%3D%5C%5Cbegin%7Bpmatrix%7D1%262%5C%5C%5C%5C%203%264%5C%5Cend%7Bpmatrix%7D%3B%5CnA%2BA%3B%5CnA-A%3B%5Cn2*A%3B%5CnA%5E5%3B%5CnA%5Et%3B%5CnA%5E-1%3B%5CnA%20%5C%5Cotimes%20A%3B%5CnA%20%5C%5Coplus%20A%3B%5Cn%5C%5Cdet%20A%22%2C%22monitoring%22%3A%22true%22%7D)

-Works as well with radicals.
+Matrices work just as well with radicals.
 ```
 A=\begin{pmatrix}sqrt(1)&sqrt(2)\\ sqrt(3)&sqrt(4)\end{pmatrix};
 A+A;